BMW Central Building – Zaha Hadid

-The organization of the building exploits the obvious sequence of front to back for the phasing of public/busy to more withdrawn/quiet activities.
+The BMW central building project is one of Zaha Hadid’s most renowned works in Germany, The organization of the BMW central building exploits the obvious sequence of front to back for the phasing of public/busy to more withdrawn/quiet activities.
 The façade envelope is pulled in under a large diagonally projecting top floor.
 Here the car drop-off swoops underneath letting off visitors into the glazed public lobby.

 The primary organizing strategy is the scissor-section that connects ground floor and first floor into a continuous field.
 Two sequences of terraced plates – like giant staircases – step up from north to south and from south to north.
 One commences close to the public lobby passing by/overlooking the forum to reach the first floor in the middle of the building.